Cigaras/IPTV.bundle/README.md

 However playback is handled by Plex itself, not the plugin, and many strams are not playable by many Plex clients, please read [compatible devices and limitations][5], [supported protocols][6] and [troubleshooting][7] sections for more information and possible solutions if Your desired stream does not work.

 ### Installation ###
-Please refer to ofificial Plex support page [How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)
+Please refer to official Plex support page [How do I manually install a channel](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-).

+If You do not have a Plex installed in the first place, there is an official manual for that too: [Quick-Start & Step by Step Guides](https://support.plex.tv/hc/en-us/articles/200264746-Quick-Start-Step-by-Step-Guides).

 ### Playlist structure and examples ###
 Sample playlist is located in *IPTV.bundle\Content\Resources\playlist.m3u*, you can specify other filename in preferences, but You can not specifify a path outside resources forder because Plex prohibits it.
 Online playlist is also supported, You just need to specify a direct link to it, with http part included.
 Playlist should be encoded in **[UTF-8](http://en.wikipedia.org/wiki/UTF-8) without [BOM](http://en.wikipedia.org/wiki/Byte_order_mark)**, I recomend using [Notepad++](http://notepad-plus-plus.org/) to check and convert if needed.